gsferreira/gsferreira.github.com/src/archive/2023/3-tdd-techniques-most-people-dont-know/index.md

 title: 3 TDD Techniques Most People Don’t Know
 description: Master 3 TDD techniques most developers ignore - Fake It, Obvious Implementation, and Triangulation for effective test-driven development.
 featured_image: /images/archive/highlight/3-tdd-techniques.png
+# TDD is the only slug on the site using that abbreviation, so scoring finds nothing.
+Its real siblings all say tests or testing.
+related:
+  - why-i-dont-use-loops-on-my-tests
+  - how-structure-sensitive-tests-make-refactorings-fail
+  - my-simple-testing-stack-for-dotnet-developers-2023
 ---

 https://www.youtube.com/watch?v=ga6i2i_ynYE